misaelmmorales/misaelmmorales/README.md

 ### Hola! 👋

-- 🏝 My name is Misael Morales, I am from Venezuela, and I am currently a PhD student at the University of Southern California.
+- 🏝 My name is Misael Morales, I am from Venezuela, and I am currently a PhD student at The University of Texas at Austin.
 - 💻 My research is focused on the computational description of subsurface energy and environmental systems.
 I combine domain-specific knowledge with tools from machine learning, math and statistics, for accurate characterization and forecasting of complex dynamical systems in the subsurface.
 - 👨‍🎓 M.S. in Mathematics, B.S. in Applied Math and B.S. in Petroleum Engineering, all from the University of Tulsa.